MateuszIlba/SolarGIS/README.md

 ![image](https://github.com/MateuszIlba/SolarGIS/assets/50248287/ea75490a-5680-4c1b-901a-20a9de189bec)<br><br>
 The application script can be found in the Scripts tab:<br><br>
 ![image](https://github.com/MateuszIlba/SolarGIS/assets/50248287/8dfe83c6-0e0f-42d2-bc25-a99125849560)<br><br>
-Once the Python script has been added, the application can be launched by double-clicking the SolarGIS executable
+Once the Python script has been added, the application can be launched by double-clicking the SolarQGIS executable
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage